mcsuGH/Word-Guessing-Game/README.md

 - Each player is given a random word from a list as their word to guess
 - The first player to guess is randomly chosen
 - Each player is then given their chance to guess in order
-- Each player can have upto 10 wrong guesses
+- Each player can have up to 10 wrong guesses
+- When a player has run out of guesses, their turn will be skipped
 - The game ends when any of the players have won
 - The game ends when all the players have lost
 - Message at the end of the game to say who won and what their word was, or to say every player has used up their attempts